Orca types and populations

 Orcas or killer whales have a cosmopolitan distribution and several distinct populations or types have been documented or suggested.
-Three to five types of orcas may be distinct enough to be considered different races, subspecies, or possibly even species (see Species problem).
+Three to five types of orcas may be distinct enough to be considered different races, subspecies, or possibly even species (see species problem).
 The IUCN reported in 2008, "The taxonomy of this genus is clearly in need of review, and it is likely that O. orca will be split into a number of different species or at least subspecies over the next few years."
-Although large variation in the ecological distinctiveness of different orca groups complicate simple differentiation into types.
+However, large variation in the ecological distinctiveness of different orca groups complicate simple differentiation into types.
 Mammal-eating orcas in different regions were long thought likely to be closely related, but genetic testing has refuted this hypothesis.

 Northern waters

 North Pacific

 Research off the west coast of Canada and the United States in the 1970s and 1980s identified the following three types: